seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

 logo: "./1.jpg"
 featured: "yes"
 tag: robots
-excerpt: "My most ambitious project to date"
+excerpt: "One of the only homegrown 3D scanners you will find on the internet."
-background: "One of the only homegrown 3D scanners you will find on the internet."
+background: "For a while now I've wanted to create a 3D scanner.
+Are you as excited to see it as I am to show it to you??"
 backgroundColor: "#f274db"
 ---